shiroyasha/blog-source/source/posts/2017-11-19-transaction-isolation-levels-in-postgresql.html.md

 The last isolation level `Read Uncommited` is not supported in PostgreSQL.
 If you request this isolation model, PostgreSQL will use `Read Commited` instead.

-## Comparing Read Committed and Read Repeatable Isolation Levels
+## Comparing Read Committed with Read Repeatable Isolation

 I strongly believe in learning by doing.
 A real world example will help us to truly grasp the differences in these isolation levels.
 Let's explore the